modyo/modyo-docs/docs/brand/illustrations.md

 # Illustrations

-Illustrations aim to communicate, convey ideas, feelings and feelings while creating an identity for the brand.
+Illustrations aim to communicate, convey ideas and feelings while creating an identity for the brand.

 They can have different objectives, either as support of a text, narrative of a situation or the symbolism of a concept.